 The environment around the year

-There are several events each year around London about the environment and climate change, which church members can take part in.
+There are a range of events each year around London about the environment and climate change, which church members can take part in.

 The Church’s year

 The canonical Anglican calendar does not include a celebration of creation as such.
 It is supplemented by a range of events running in parallel.

 Each year, Creationtide (or Creation Time, or the Season of Creation) is celebrated from 1 September to 4 October (St Francis Day), with prayers for the protection of creation and the promotion of sustainable lifestyles.